-These Baked Greek Feta Fries take french fries to another level.
-Fluffy, crispy potatoes smothered a creamy feta cheese yogurt sauce, you will be left licking EVERY finger clean.
-Trust me.
+These Greek Feta Fries with Feta Cheese take french fries to another level.
+Fluffy, crispy potatoes seasoned with Greek herbs and topped with creamy salty feta cheese, your guests will be licking their fingers.

-Two other appetizers that are also on every table are feta cheese and tzatziki sauce.
-The best meze dishes!
-So I thought, why not combined all THREE of those delicious Greek appetizers into one heaping pile of deliciousness?
+Both make for best meze dishes!
+So I thought, why not combined all THREE of those delicious Greek appetizers into one heaping pile of crispy creamy deliciousness?

 "Greek french fries" are usually made with freshly squeezed lemon juice and lots of oregano on top.
 So why not add some salty feta cheese and a creamy lemony yogurt sauce over top?!
 Top with freshly chopped herbs and you've got a delicious appetizer that will please everyone.